sbb-design-systems/lyne-components/src/components/dialog/readme.md

 or, if an element within the `sbb-dialog` has the `sbb-dialog-close` attribute, by clicking on it.

-You can also set the property `titleBackButton` to display the back button in the title section (or content section, if title is omitted) which will emit the event `request-back-action` when clicked.
+You can also set the property `titleBackButton` to display the back button in the title section (or content section, if title is omitted) which will emit the event `requestBackAction` when clicked.

 ## Style